Sarcastic-Soul/Voice-LMS/VOICE_AI_SETUP.md

 - Try refreshing the page

 ### TTS Not Working
-- Verify Google Cloud credentials are correct
+- Ensure you're using a supported browser
-- Check that Text-to-Speech API is enabled
+- Check that speech synthesis is available in your browser/system
-- Ensure the service account has proper permissions
+- Try refreshing the page
+- Check browser console for error messages

 ### AI Responses Not Working
 - Verify Gemini API key is valid